sebastienrousseau/kyberlib.github.io/_posts/about.md

 ![3D Lattice Representation with Basis Vectors][06].class=\"img-fluid mx-auto d-block\"

 In cryptography, lattices are employed as the basis for certain cryptographic algorithms.
-LBC exploits the mathematical properties of lattices to create secure cryptographic schemes that are resistant to attacks from quantum computers.
+Lattice-Based Cryptography (LBC) exploits the mathematical properties of lattices to create secure cryptographic schemes that are resistant to attacks from quantum computers.
 Quantum computers pose a significant threat to conventional cryptography, as they can efficiently break algorithms that rely on factoring large numbers or solving discrete logarithm problems.

 CRYSTALS-Kyber exemplifies the strengths of LBC, providing robust resistance against quantum attacks coupled with exceptional efficiency and key size.
 Its multiple platforms and compatibility with cryptography make it a reliable quantum-era data security option.